crcn/mesh.js.org/docs/homepage.md

 Works with any framework

 Mesh works with Backbone, Angular, React, or your own super slick in-house JavaScript framework.

+More shorter points (things that cannot be explained in code)

+- Works with any framework
+- small footprint
+- unopinionated
+- isomorphic (maybe)
+- simple
+- reactive
+- non-inventive (leverages existing patterns)
+- consistent

 * Normalizes